Always with a ball at his feet.

 “He’s not sure because he feels that Australia hasn’t supported the soccer community.
 My son now, he has to pack up and leave his own country to become something in this sport and he’s actually going to a country that’s not that well off when compared to Australia.

 Australia has got the facilities and can make the sport great.
 So, in that sense, he feels a bit let down.”

-While the contract offer might help ease things financially for the family, supporting George’s career has not been easy.
+While the training experience in Villarreal is rewarding for hard work, supporting George’s career has not been easy.